Work & Family Studies

 Online Work & Family Studies Programs

-In 2017-2018, 2 schools offered a work studies program of some type.
+In the 2018-2019 academic year, 2 schools offered some type of work and family studies program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|